-B. Notice
+B Notice

-- 1. Anticipated discharge.
-If the Permittee knows in advance of the need for a prohibited discharge from Discharge Number 005, it shall submit prior notice, if possible at least ten days before the date of the discharge. - 2.
-Unanticipated discharge.
-The Permittee shall submit notice of an unanticipated discharge as required in Standard Condition 12(f) of this Permit (24-hour notice). - C. Limitation on IEPA enforcement discretion.
-The IEPA may take enforcement action against a Permittee for prohibited discharges from Discharge Number 005, unless: - 1.
-Discharge was unavoidable to prevent loss of life, personal injury, or severe property damage; - 2.
-There was no feasible alternatives to the discharge, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a discharge which occurred during normal periods of equipment downtime or preventive maintenance; and - 3.
-The Permittee submitted notices as required under Standard Condition 12(f) of this Permit. - D. Emergency discharges when discharging, shall be monitored daily by grab sample for BOD5, Suspended Solids and Fecal Coliform.
+- Anticipated discharge.
+If the Permittee knows in advance of the need for a prohibited discharge from Discharge Number 002, it shall submit prior notice, if possible at least ten days before the date of the discharge. - 2 Unanticipated discharge.
+The Permittee shall submit notice of an unanticipated discharge as required in Standard Condition 12(f) of this Permit (24-hour notice). - C Limitation on IEPA enforcement discretion.
+The IEPA may take enforcement action against a Permittee for prohibited discharges from Discharge Number 002, unless: - 1 Discharge was unavoidable to prevent loss of life, personal injury, or severe property damage; - 2 There was no feasible alternative to the discharge, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a discharge which occurred during normal periods of equipment downtime or preventive maintenance; and - 3 The Permittee submitted notices as required under Standard Condition 12(f) of this Permit. - D Emergency discharges when discharging, shall be monitored daily by grab sample for BOD5, Suspended Solids and Fecal Coliform.
 The Permittee shall submit the monitoring results on Discharge Monitoring Report forms using one such form for each month in which discharging occurs.
 The Permittee shall specify the number of discharges per month that occur and shall report this number in the quantity daily maximum column.
-The Permittee shall report the highest concentration value of BOD5, Suspended Solids, and Fecal Coliform discharged in the concentration daily maximum column. - E. The above limitations on enforcement discretion apply only with respect to IEPA.
+The Permittee shall report the highest concentration value of BOD5, Suspended Solids and Fecal Coliform discharged in the concentration daily maximum column.
+BOD5 or total organic carbon (TOC) may be measured to comply with BOD5.
+Testing shall be in accordance with 40 CFR 136.
+If TOC is measured, the results shall be converted to BOD5 using the equation, Log BOD5 = Log TOC1.67-1.12, and reported on the DMR as BOD5.
+The TOC data shall also be reported on the DMR as a daily maximum and sampled daily when discharging if used to comply with BOD5. - E The above limitations on enforcement discretion apply only with respect to IEPA.
 They do not serve as a limitation on the ability of any other governmental agency or person to bring an enforcement action in accordance with the Federal Clean Water Act.

-SPECIAL CONDITION 17.
+SPECIAL CONDITION 13.
 For the duration of this Permit, the Permittee shall determine the quantity of sludge produced by the treatment facility in dry tons or gallons with average percent total solids analysis.
 The Permittee shall maintain adequate records of the quantities of sludge produced and have said records available for IEPA inspection.
 The Permittee shall submit to the IEPA, at a minimum, a semi-annual summary report of the quantities of sludge generated and disposed of, in units of dry tons or gallons (average total percent solids) by different disposal methods including but not limited to application on farmland, application on reclamation land, landfilling, public distribution, dedicated land disposal, sod farms, storage lagoons or any other specified disposal method.
 Said reports shall be submitted to the IEPA by January 31 and July 31 of each year reporting the preceding January thru June and July thru December interval of sludge disposal operations.